doctrine-extensions/DoctrineExtensions/README.md

 **Note:** Extensions **3.0.x** are compatible with **ORM** and doctrine common libraries from **2.5.x** and requires **PHP 5.4** or higher.
 Extensions **2.4.x** are compatible with ORM and doctrine common library versions from **2.2.x** to **2.5.x**

+Since the author has stopped working with PHP, looking for maintainers to ensure stability of doctrine extensions.

 ### Latest updates

 **2016-01-27**